 Armed with this new information, the detective confidently re-interviewed Daniel.
 There is a huge difference in the interview when we know with surety that the subject lied.
 That confidence is not there when we are interviewing simply as part of the investigation, seeking to obtain information we don’t have.
 The detective obtained a legally sound confession from Daniel based on Daniel’s own words.
 Daniel confessed that he and Alex killed Joey because he owed them money for drugs.
 Both suspects were convicted for Joey’s homicide.
 Joey’s family never gave up hope that his case would be solved.
 As it turned out, the golden nugget was in the case files the whole time.

-As you can see by the simple examples in this article, Statement Analysis is a powerful tool for the criminal investigator.
+As you can see by the simple examples in this article, Advanced Statement Analysis - Statement Profiling, is a powerful tool for any investigator.
 It is changing the dynamics of our investigations.
 The question is, will you let it change yours?

 Contact us for speaking engagements or training.
 Our seminars are highly rated, with most stating it was the best training of their career.
-We provide training in Statement Analysis, Profiling through Handwriting Analysis, Analytical Interviewing, and Profiling the Job Applicant.
+We provide training in Advanced Statement Analysis/Profiling, Profiling through Handwriting Analysis, Analytical Interviewing, and Profiling the Job Applicant.